 HipSaver Soft Hip Protector

 HipSaver Soft Hip Protector - effective, comfortable and user friendly hip protector helps to prevent hip fractures in frail elderly people at risk of falling

 HipSaver is a proven soft hip protector indicated for the protection of frail elderly people at risk of falling from fall related hip fractures.
 It is now accepted by clinicians, care professionals and researches that the soft hip protectors, such as HipSaver, provide greater force attenuation than hard shell hip protectors.

 HipSaver features soft permanently sewn-in hip pads that protect trochanteric areas located at the top of the thigh bones from the dangerous effects of the impact forces generated by accidental falls.

 HipSaver airPads are soft, light and large.
 Each soft and pliable airPad weighs mere 80 g.
 The airPads mould themselves into the user’s body contours during wearing.
 And because the HipSaver airPads are large by comparison to pads used in other brands of hip protectors, the chances of pad misplacement during wearing of HipSavers are very minimal, thus offering reassurance and safety to HipSaver users.

 HipSaver Soft Hip Protectors are available in several styles to cater for the needs of elderly people and to help the carers to provide appropriate standards of care, when caring for elderly people with different health needs at home, in care homes or in hospitals.

 HipSaver Soft Hip Protectors are long term durable and comfortable to use day and night.
 HipSaver airPads remain fully protective even after many repeated falls and impacts as well as after repeated machine washes at high 95° temperatures and tumble dries.
 HipSavers are effective, affordable and cost-effective investments in long term protection of elderly people from hip fractures.

 Hip Fracture Costs

-Hip fracture is a very serious and life threatening type of fracture.
-Hip fracture reduces life expectancy and diminishes quality of life after the incident.
+Hip fracture is a very serious and life threatening type of bone fracture.
+Hip fracture reduces life expectancy and diminishes quality of life.
 Following hip fracture, many elderly people permanently lose their health and independence.